Published by: Solarcentury

 Solarcentury partners with Bumblebee Conversation Trust

 In the last 100 years, bumblebee populations have crashed, with two species becoming extinct in the UK.
-Solar parks are ideal environments for bee habitats because they can support a range of attractive micro-habitats.
+Solar farms are ideal environments for bee habitats because they can support a range of attractive micro-habitats.
 The variety of dry and wet and shaded and sunny areas, if properly planted and managed, can encourage a much wider variety of fauna than improved grassland.

 About the Bumblebee Conservation Trust: The Bumblebee Conservation Trust is a leading invertebrate conservation charity with technical expertise and a strong track record of habitat delivery, awareness raising and public engagement.
 The UK currently has 24 species of bumblebees.
 Since the start of the twentieth century, two species have become nationally extinct and several others have declined dramatically.
 Seven species are on the UK Biodiversity Action Plan in recognition of the urgent need for conservation action.